-The most common way is for the parent to include their child as joint account holder or list the child as an authorized user on one of their accounts.
-The lender will then report the account, creating a credit report using the minor's identifying information.
+The most common way for a child to have a credit report is for the parent to list the child as an authorized user on one of their credit card accounts.
+While not all lenders report authorized user accounts to the credit reporting companies, many do.
+In those cases, the lender will report the account, creating a credit report using the minor's identifying information.

 You might ask the teacher if she knows why her daughter has a credit report.
 If she was able to get a copy of the report, she should be able to tell you exactly why, and it may not be as nefarious as it sounds.